LMS Pricing: Find the Pricing Model That’s Right for You

 How to Choose the Best LMS Pricing Model

 The abundance of pricing plans for learning tools may look overwhelming, with varying user counts, course limits, and features.
-Before investing in a training management system, follow these 5 steps to find the plan that suits your requirements.
+Before investing in a training management system, follow these 5 steps to find the plan that suits your needs and provides the best value.

 Step 1.
 Get your user numbers straight